-- You must collect the sample before your stool touches the water in the toilet.
-Use the clean, dry container to catch it.
+You must collect the sample before your stool touches the water in the toilet.
+Use the clean, dry container to catch your stool.

-You can store the specimens for 5 to 7 days from the date of your first collection.
+You can store the samples on the Hemoccult slide for 5 to 7 days from the date of your first collection.
 Do not mail your stool samples.
 Your healthcare provider will tell you where to take your stool samples.

 Your doctor or nurse will call you with your results, explain what they mean, and tell you what to do next.Back to top